 Here are salvos from a new battle: Calling a young, HIV-negative gay man a “Truvada whore” simply for choosing a prevention option with a higher efficacy rate than condoms.
 Becoming indignant when someone says AIDS is still a gay problem.
 Turning to the police when you find out the guy that just jilted you is HIV-positive.
 Putting “I’m clean, ub2” in your online profile.
 Joining digital stonings via online comment sections when a 20-something dares to come out as HIV-positive.
 HIV-negative guys barebacking with those who tell them they are negative and shunning the few brave ones who admit they’re positive.
 These are just some of the examples of the new HIV war, with its gay-on-gay shaming.

-; etc.); we just have to apply them.
+All it takes are concerted public health interventions and the money to fund them.
+We have the tools to reduce HIV incidence ("treatment as prevention,“ or TasP; flattening the ”treatment cascade"; pre-exposure prophylaxis, or PrEP; etc.); we just have to apply them.
 Some localities are already proving this.
 Washington, D.C., launched an all-hands-on-deck effort in 2006 and has shown very promising results.
 New HIV infections have dropped 46-percent since 2007.
-By all accounts, HIV-related stigma is still alive and well in our nation's capital, but they've worked around it.
+By all accounts, HIV-related stigma is still alive and well in our nation’s capital, but they’ve worked around it.

 We need to plow through the continued apathy, ignorance, and stigma.
 While the gay men who moralize and finger-wag will most definitely slow us down, AIDS activists and their public health allies will ultimately win this war.
 So if you’re fighting the good fight and getting any stigmatizing pushback, then push ahead even harder.
 Give a good smack to that finger in your face, ignore the moralizing idiots online, and find strength from your allies in this fight.
 And know this: When this crisis is finally over, there will be two kinds of people remembered: those who fought to end it, and those who slowed us down.